A NEWARK-THEMED THANKSGIVING AT HOME

-The temperatures are cooler, Pumpkin Spice is the flavor du jour and this Glambassador has only one thing on her mind: Thanksgiving.
-Yes, the day we give thanks for family, friends, and food is upon us and I, for one, am ready to get my gobble on.
+Temperatures are cooler, Pumpkin Spice is the flavor du jour and there’s only one thing on our minds: Thanksgiving.
+The day we give thanks for family, friends, and food is upon us though this year, will be much different.

-Now let’s get down to the most important part: the food.
-A Friendsgiving potluck dinner is a perfect time to show off your culinary prowess or, if you’re short on time (and/or cooking skills), introduce your friends to a great dish from a local restaurant.
-New to Newark?
-Not to worry!
-Here is your guide to Where to Grab Food for Your Friendsgiving Potluck and win the night.
+Now that we’ve gotten the important part out of the way, let’s get down to the fun part: the food.
+Thanksgiving dinner is a perfect time to show off your culinary prowess or, if you’re short on time (and/or cooking skills), introduce your family to a great dish from a local restaurant.

 1. Mac and Cheese -

-We have to start here because no Thanksgiving, or Friendsgiving, is complete without the right macaroni and cheese.
+We have to start here because no Thanksgiving, is complete without the right macaroni and cheese.
 This is hands down the most important dish of the entire meal, turkey included!
-Keeping that in mind, head downtown to Whole Foods’ buffet and scoop up a Friendsgiving-size helping of their gooey and downright delicious mac and cheese, which is sure to please your friends’ palates.
+Keeping that in mind, head downtown to Whole Foods’ buffet and scoop up a Thanksgiving-size helping of their gooey and downright delicious mac and cheese, which is sure to please your family’s palates.
 Feeling fancy?
-Head to Top’s Diner and order up their famous Lobster Mac and Cheese, which is chock-full of fresh Canadian lobster tail and claw meat with a creamy three-cheese cognac sauce.
+Head to Top’s Diner and order their famous Lobster Mac and Cheese, which is chock-full of fresh Canadian lobster tail and claw meat with a creamy three-cheese cognac sauce.

 2. Smothered Turkey Wings and Garlic String Beans -